NRS 6.040 is the Nevada law which makes missing jury duty punishable by a $500 fine. The statute states:

-Any person summoned … to serve as a juror, who fails to attend and serve as a juror, shall, unless excused by the court, be ordered by the court to appear and show cause for his or her failure to attend and serve as a juror.
+Any person summoned as provided in this chapter to serve as a juror, who fails to attend and serve as a juror, shall, unless excused by the court, be ordered by the court to appear and show cause for his or her failure to attend and serve as a juror.
 If the person fails to show cause, the person is in contempt and shall be fined not more than $500.

-Courts can excuse people from serving if they can show a hardship such as illness.
-But these people need to get permission from the court ahead of time.
+Courts can excuse you from serving if you can show a hardship such as illness.
+However, you need to get permission from the court ahead of time.

 In this article, our Las Vegas criminal defense attorneys discuss various Nevada jury service topics including punishments for failing to show up under NRS 6.040.
 Scroll down, or click on a topic below to jump to that section.